Horizontal-org/Tella-website/docs/Connections/overview.md

 - [**Nearby Sharing**](#nearby-sharing): Share encrypted files with another Tella device in physical proximity.
 This feature does **not** require an internet connection and is typically used during internet shutdowns.
 - [**Upload to a server**](#server-connections): Connect to a server and upload files over the internet so that others can access them.
 This feature is commonly used by organizations running data collection processes.

 Connections can be configured on **Settings** → **Connections**.
 The Tella home screen will displays a shortcut to all connected servers.
 Nearby Sharing is turned on by default, but it can be disabled as well.

 ## Nearby Sharing {#nearby-sharing}

-Nearby Sharing can be used to transfer files directly betwee Tella vaults.
+Nearby Sharing can be used to transfer files directly between Tella vaults.
 It is available on Tella Android, Tella iOS, and Tella Desktop.
 Transfers are **end-to-end encrypted**, use the Wi-Fi protocol, and work with or without an internet connection, even on insecure or monitored networks.

 We designed this connection type with a strong focus on security, especially for use in repressive environments, and it has been [audited by an independent security firm](/security-and-privacy#security-audits).